kmalbasic/OS-simulation/README.md

 can easily declare/define new ones.
 Cool thing you can add: make the program automatically recognize math expressions and print out the answer!

+# How to use it?
+Place the OS into a folder named OS.
+The OS will probably ask you to create a new user account and simply run after you create one.
+Type in "_help_" and select what command you want to run! (big sorry for everyone having issues with "_ls_" printing out blank directories and files, reason being the way OS sees the files (OS folder is meant to simulate a disk, directory which contains OS.exe is considered root)

 # Current known bugs

 - Command "ls" will crash the program when trying to list out directories within a non-existent path.
 Will add a check when